When Are SATs? Important KS1 And KS2 SATs Dates For Parents and Teachers

 There is no set date for the KS1 SATs, other than the fact that they will take place in May.

 Specific dates vary from school to school, and they depend on a wide range of factors.
 If you want to find out more about this, take a look at the government’s education website which is regularly updated.

-Ordinarily, the dates for the KS2 SATs run over one week per school year.
-In 2020 that week is between Monday 11th May 2020 – Thursday 14th May 2020.
+Ordinarily, the dates for the KS2 SATs run over one week per school year, usually starting on a Monday.